• Skip to primary navigation

 • Add some cress and fill a fluffy jacket potato.

-close up of a bowl of egg salad garnished with chopped chives
+close up of a bowl of egg salad garnished with chopped chives.

 How to Store Egg Mayonnaise

-Once prepared, egg mayo will keep covered in the fridge for up to 3 days.
+Once prepared, egg mayonnaise will keep covered in the fridge for up to 3 days.
 It’s not suitable for freezing.
 You can also boil the eggs in advance – these will keep, unpeeled, in the fridge for up to 1 week.

 If you plan on adding some cooked crispy bacon to your egg salad, I would recommend doing this when ready to serve otherwise the bacon will go soft.